Find Affordable College Courses

 $18,186 Average Tuition & Fees

-Texas Woman’s University ranked #7 on this year’s Best Value Political Science & Government Schools in the Southwest Region list.
-Located in the medium-sized city of Denton, TWU is a public college with a fairly large student population.
+Texas Woman’s University came in at #7 in this year’s edition of the Best Value Political Science & Government Schools in the Southwest Region ranking.
+Located in the city of Denton, TWU is a public college with a large student population.

 TWU undergraduate students pay an average of $18,186 in tuition and fees each year.
 After completing their degree, political science graduates from TWU carry an average student debtload of $29,825.